Importance Of Knowledge Base

 - Improves productivity

-Consider how much time your employees spend searching for information they need in cluttered inboxes, unorganized repositories, etc?
+Consider how much time your employees spend searching for information they need in cluttered inboxes, unorganized repositories, etc.?
 A knowledge base centralizes all the knowledge and makes it accessible and searchable.
 No more scrolling months back in your inbox for a single document.
-Therefore, your workers will spend more time on more important tasks and won’t lose time searching for files.
+Therefore, your workers will spend more time on more critical tasks and won’t lose time searching for files.